 The employee shall sign the written reprimand.
 It shall be included in the employee's personnel file.
-The employee shall have the opportunity to submit a response in writing for inclusion in his/her personnel file.
+The employee shall have up to ten (10) business days after receiving the written reprimand to submit a response in writing for inclusion in his/her personnel file.